Skip to Content

 It’s On The Roads & Sidewalks (& Covers Up The Ice!)

-I just spoke about driving in winter and most of the problems come because of the amount of snow there is.
-It makes driving harder, but also even just walking around the city.
+I just spoke about driving in winter and most of the problems arise because of the amount of snow that builds up on the roads.

-Regardless, at one point, snow will inevitably end up in your boots while walking around in Quebec City in winter… there’s no avoiding it.
+The same can be said for just walking through the snow.
+Not only is it exhausting, but snow will also inevitably end up in your boots.. there’s no avoiding it.
 Whether it’s kicked up, or you find yourself sinking into a giant snowbank.
 It just means you’re officially welcomed to winter in Quebec!

 It was pure ice underneath the snow even though it looks like normal concrete!

 But the more problematic part comes in when the snow covers up ice.
 You can be going about your day, and all of a sudden you step on a patch of ice underneath the snow.
-You had no chance of seeing it and down you go!
+You had no chance of seeing it and down you go, or you won’t be able to stop if you’re driving.

 Another fun part is that Old Quebec is built on a hill.
 Let’s just say – hills and ice DO NOT MIX!
 So just be careful even when walking please!

 If you did decide to drive to Quebec City in winter, try your best to park inside.
-Otherwise, you’ll most likely be spending your morning cleaning your car.
-This takes time, and you’ll also get snow all over yourself.
+Otherwise, you’ll most likely be spending a lot of your time cleaning off the snow from your car.
+This takes time, and you’ll also get snow all over yourself

 Oh and remember I said that the snow covers ice?
 Well your car is no exception.
-There could be a frozen ice layer on your car underneath the ice that you now have to scrape off.
-Fun times right!
+There could be a frozen ice layer on your car underneath the snow that you now have to scrape off.

 When you don’t visit your car for a week in Quebec City in Winter…